-What Happens To Your Body When You Fast
+What Happens To Your Body On The Intermittent Fasting Diet

 What are a few of those good things?
-We asked Schaub and other registered dietitians for the low-down on how fasting will affect your body.
+We asked Schaub and other registered dietitians for the low-down on what happens when you fast.

 Your metabolism speeds up

 Since metabolism is the rate at which your body burns calories—and that rate is mostly fixed, unfortunately, by your unique composition—being able to kick your metabolism into high gear through fasting might allow you to burn more calories.